 A surface pump is usually installed above the water level which requires a suction lift.
-It is used to get discharge from an open well, pond or river where high flow and small head (height to which the water needs to be lifted to) are required.
-There are many different types of pumps available, and DC surface pumps with total lift up to 21m (70 feet) are easily available in India.
+It is used to get discharge from an open well, pond, or river where high flow and a small head (height to which the water needs to be lifted) are required.
+There are many different types of pumps available, and DC surface pumps with a total lift of up to 21m (70 feet) are easily available in India.

 This pump is basically a hermetically sealed motor.
 The whole assembly of the submersible pump is submerged in the water to be pumped up.
 It is generally used for pumping water from small borewells and is designed to fit inside the drilled bore.
 The well may be anywhere from a few meters to 550 meters deep.

 But the deeper the well, the more powerful and expensive would be the system.
 The 0.25HP to 3HP pumps are easily available in the market.
 DC submersible pumps with a total lift of up to 92m are quite common in India.